The Madness (The Madness album): Production and recording

+The new band did not include a bassist or drummer; guest musicians (mostly Bruce Thomas) played bass, while a drum machine was used in place of a live drummer on most tracks.
+UB40's Earl Falconer contributed bass to three tracks, and then Bruce Thomas (bass) and Steve Nieve (keyboards) from Elvis Costello's the Attractions were recruited.
+On "What's That", drummer Simon Philips added some brushes to help lend a jazzy feel, and also played on "Song In Red".
+Jerry Dammers (ex-the Specials) re-appeared to add keyboards to a couple of numbers, and the ska connection was further strengthened by ska band the Potato 5 who supplied the horn section.

-In an October 1988 interview for Guitarist & Scootering with Foreman and the band, Foreman described the new album as "brilliant".
+In an interview for Guitarist & Scootering at the time of the release of "I Pronounce You", Foreman described the new album as "brilliant".
 Foreman added "Some of it is very recognizably us and some of it isn't.
 Carl has doing a lot of singing.
 He's been doing a lot of writing as well, he's written well over half the album as well, which is good because he's always got loads of ideas for songs and it's good to get them out of him.
 When we were doing the album, Suggs and myself programmed all the drum machines.
 But it's sort of done me out of a job really, because I used to write the tunes and they'd write the lyrics, but now they're writing their own tunes and their own lyrics, so I'm redundant."
 Speaking of trying to become a more serious band, Foreman used the "I Pronounce You" video as an example, stating "We are what we are really.
 On the one video we've just done we tried to be serious, but Lee's got a Mohican haircut and in a bit of it we dyed his face red and things like that, so it hard to be... we don't want to be a serious, cheeks sucked-in arty farty band, but the subject matter of a lot of our songs has always been serious."

+The band were pleased with the album upon completion as it took a long time to complete and for the first time in their career they worked without the Clive Langer/Alan Winstanley production team, choosing instead to produce it themselves.
+However, in retrospect, most of the band have expressed very negative views on the album, with Thompson calling it their "'Shitting Bricks' period" in reissued liner notes and Smyth saying it was "not exactly a bright or clever move."
+In an interview with MOJO in March 2017, Suggs said, "[It was] a very tragic thing, and not something I'm proud of, at all.
+We should have knocked it on the head.
+It seemed like the last nail in the coffin.
+At the time you think, "This all seems perfectly reasonable!"
+Ha!
+But it wasn't."